cdrummey216/whoami/whoami.md

 **one = ϕ + (-1/ϕ) OR one = ϕ - 1/ϕ**

 At any moment within the given timeframe, I represented one of either of the follwoing dualities of identity.
 So for the 'r00k/root' duality, I was only expressing the 'r00k' identity while ignoring the 'root' identity (and vice versa) at any given time.
 The dualities and their timeframes represent a period in which I negotiated *with myself* on the Isle[0].
-The goal was to find a way to live **with the self**, *by the self*, <ins>for the self</ins>.
+The goal was to find a way to live **with the Self**, *by the Self*, <ins>for the Self</ins>.

-//to live with self is to have existential calm. to live by the self is to live willfully. to live <ins>for the self</ins> is to grow/change/become.
+//to live with self is to have existential calm. to live by the Self is to live willfully. to live <ins>for the Self</ins> is to grow/change/become.

 ## r00k/root
 * May/June 2020